open-neuromorphic/open-neuromorphic.github.io/content/post/file-reading-benchmarking/index.md

 ## Prophesee encoding formats

-[Prophesee](https://prophesee.ai) uses three main encodings for their data: DAT, EVT2 and EVT3.
+[Prophesee](https://prophesee.ai) is one of the major event cameras vendor.
+Their cameras use three main encoding algorithms for their data: DAT, EVT2 and EVT3.
+By encoding algorithm it is identified the process by which an event sensed by the camera, consisting in a tuple `(timestamp, x_address, y_address, polarity)`, is encoded to a binary data format.

 ### DAT

 ![DAT format](dat-format.png)

 The [DAT](https://docs.prophesee.ai/stable/data/file_formats/dat.html) format encodes an event to a 64 bits word.
-However, when reading the events from the binary file in chunks of 64 bits, the image above does not correspond to reality.
+However, when reading the events from the binary file in chunks of 64 bits on a Little Endian (LE) machine, the image above does not correspond to reality.
 The following representation, instead, results to be correct:

 ```
     4 bits     14 bits     14 bits           32 bits